Home Go to Psychotherapy

-Editor's Note from Debbie Allen: In today's rushed and busy climate, sometimes people need to slow down and take time to center while communicating with each other.
+Editor's Note: In today's rushed and busy climate, sometimes people need to slow down and take time to center while communicating with each other.
 This article provides a simple method that is backed by research for helping people to bring heart energy into their communications with each other.
 I've used this method myself and have taught it to people I work with.
 It is an amazing way and simple way to help people listen fully and feel connected while in conversation.

 Communication is a skill and an art, something we must learn and work at to refine.
 Whether it’s a business, family or friendship interaction, communication is an important tool throughout our lives.
 We can employ it to improve ourselves, others and the world.

 I believe the most sincere and effective form of communication is connected communication, in which the heart is engaged.
 Most of us communicate with any number of individuals every day.
 Often, though we exchange words and gestures or make eye contact, or we telephone, e-mail or use other means, our interactions can frequently lack the heart warmth of authentic communication.

 Often, we make only surface-level connections because of the rushed world in which we live.
 Time constraints, and having to focus in so many directions, can diminish our presence in communications and interactions.
 Whatever the reasons, all of them have a common theme: a lack of ease.
 When we don’t operate from a place of ease, rather than being authentic, our interactions can be mechanical and low on care.